fuzzydata/spyda/README.rst

 - `calais`_
 - `BeautifulSoup`_

-spyda also comes basic documentation and a full cimprehensive unit test suite which require the following:
+spyda also comes basic documentation and a full comprehensive unit test suite which require the following:

 To build the docs: